15 Feb The Truth About Teens and Drugs

-Likewise, Steve Milner was arrested no less than six times for underaged drinking and for forging a prescription, and each time his father, a well-connected attorney, would bail him out.
+Likewise, Steve Milner was arrested no less than six times for underaged drinking and for forging a prescription.
+Each time his father, a well-connected attorney, would bail him out.
 “In retrospect, we should have been much tougher,” Steve’s father says.
 “A few times I went to court for him and made deals that got him off.
 All that did was postpone the inevitable.
-If I had to do it over again, I wouldn’t have gone to pick him up in the middle of the night; I would have let him sit in jail for a while.”
+If I had to do it over again, I wouldn’t have picked him up in the middle of the night; I would have let him sit in jail for a while.”

 And as much as you might want to be their friend, teenagers need the love, discipline and guidance that they can only get from a parent.
-“You have to be the most strict compassionate person that you can be, “ advises Dr. Cox.
-“Never stop reassuring that you love and care for them, but be rock solid about what you say is going to happen as a consequence for bad behavior.
-If necessary, get your child into some kind of a treatment program.”
+“You have to be the most strict, compassionate person that you can be,” advises Dr. Cox.
+“Never stop reassuring that you love and care for them.
+But, if necessary, get your child into some kind of a treatment program.”

 Steve credits his recovery to the month he spent at the Caron Foundation, a treatment center in Wernerville, Pennsylvania, where he volunteers as a peer counselor.
 He is taking classes at Delaware Community College and works 30 hours a week for an insurance company.
 “While I was in rehab, my mom, who is the most loving person in the world, wrote me a 10-page letter about how I had ruined her life.
 That was the turning point for me.
 She had never told me what my behavior had done to her.
 I felt a tremendous amount of guilt for what I had done, and I decided to quit after that.
 Caron helped me to see what this disease does to people.
 The counselors said, `We are going to you love you until you learn to love yourself.’
 It took a while, but I finally learned how do to that.”